Bennachie Landscape Project

 2. To foster and help people develop likeminded but inclusive social communities to:

-d.
-Celebrate successes and create a sustainable legacy for future generations.
+Celebrate successes and create a sustainable legacy for the future.

 To date the focus has been primarily on archaeology and excavation of the settlement on Bennachie and at a second site at Druminnor Castle, that was entirely staffed by community members.